 Start of the Tonagriro Alpine Crossing: Mangatepopo Carpark

 End of the Tongariro Alpine Crossing: Ketetahi Carpark

-Getting to the start of the hike has changed a bit in recent years, as there is a four-hour parking limit between Labour Weekend (October) and the 30th April in the DOC carparks at both Mangatepopo and Ketetahi.
-This is designed so you cannot leave a car parked whilst you hike the crossing and must catch a shuttle to do the Tongariro Crossing, there are three main ways to go about this:
+Getting to the beginning of the hike has changed a bit in recent years, as there is a four-hour parking limit between Labour Weekend (October) and the 30th April in the DOC carparks at both Mangatepopo and Ketetahi.
+This is designed so you cannot leave a car parked while you hike the Crossing and must catch a shuttle to do the Tongariro Crossing, there are three main ways to go about this:

 One – Join a tour that includes a guided hike of the Tongariro Alpine Crossing

-This can be one of the best ways to enjoy the Crossing, some multi-day tours from Auckland include everything, accommodation, transport, meals, guides, other activities and more.
-Many people choose this option as it is hassle free way to hike the Tongariro Alpine Crossing, not only will you have an experienced local guide, but you can choose a tour that explores other regions of the North Island at the same time.
+This can be one of the best ways to enjoy the Crossing, some multi-day tours from Auckland include everything, accommodation, transport, meals, guides, other activities, and more.
+Many people choose this option as it is a hassle-free way to hike the Tongariro Alpine Crossing, not only will you have an experienced local guide, but you can choose a tour that explores other regions of the North Island at the same time.
 Check out a 3-day Tongariro Trekker tour from Auckland!